 Areas of Interest

 - Socio-economic telecouplings and interactions with land-use change processes

 - Environmental governance, land tenure/land use, and resource rights (i.e., large scale conservation initiatives, REDD and forest carbon initiatives)

 - Role of global research networks in transformations to sustainability

 Degree TypePh.DDegree DetailsEnvironmental Studies, University of California - Santa Cruz

 Degree TypeBADegree DetailsInternational Affairs/Latin American Studies, University of Colorado - Boulder

-As we wrote in a recent paper (Nielsen et. al, 2019), it is my view that science should provide solutions for societal transformations toward sustainability in the face of global environmental change.
-Land system science, as a systemic science focused on complex socio-ecological interactions around land use and associated trade-offs and synergies, is well placed to contribute to this agenda.
-In my own research practice I seek to build a stronger engagement with the normative implications of scientific practice, research topics, questions and results and to as well as to structure my research towards key questions capable of contributing to societal transformations.
+In the face of rapid and wide-reaching environmental and social change, science should provide solutions for societal transformations toward sustainability.
+As a systemic science focused on complex socio-ecological interactions around land use and associated trade-offs and synergies, land system science is well situated to contribute to this agenda.
+Thus, in my research practice, I seek to be aware and intentional about the normative implications of my research topics, questions, and results and structure my research towards key questions capable of contributing to societal transformations.